2012–13 North American winter: Late February blizzard

 On February 19, 2013, an extratropical disturbance developed in the Gulf of Alaska.
 Within the next few days, the system rapidly intensified, before attaining a minimum low pressure of 984 millibars on February 22.
 It was already affecting the Pacific Northwest, and because it was also forecasted to cause a lot more damage in the U.S. within the next week.
 After moving ashore in British Columbia, the storm weakened and shrunk considerably in size as it moved southeastwards into the southern Plains.
 On February 25, the storm began absorbing moisture coming from the Gulf of Mexico, and began to reintensify.
 The storm quickly became a blizzard, and leveled out at 994 millibars.
 Its southern severe side spawned severe thunderstorms and several tornadoes on February 25.
 The storm began dumping ice in some parts of the Midwest beginning on February 25.
 The system rapidly grew in size and continued to organize, before beginning to weaken later on February 26.
 Late on February 26, the blizzard began interacting with a much smaller storm to the west, which added extra moisture to the winter storm.
 The powerful blizzard turned northeastwards towards the Great Lakes region, and continued dumping snow across areas already impacted by another winter storm the week before.
 On February 27, the storm absorbed the smaller storm to the west.
 At the same time, the storm spawned a secondary low along its frontal boundary, over the Southeastern United States.
 The new storm intensified to 991 mbars as it moved off the coast of New England, while the winter storm's main low pressure area became a 1000-mbar cut-off low over the Great Lakes, while continuing to steadily weaken.
 Despite this, the blizzard continued producing powerful winds, and dumping large amounts of snow and ice.
 A maximum wind gust of 91 mph was reported in Cedar Key, Florida.
 The storm complex also spawned a waterspout over downtown Tampa, Florida, which came ashore as an EF0 tornado.
 The storm systems continued dumping large amounts of snow, icy mix, and rain across most of the Eastern United States, while slowly moving eastward.

 The snowfall totals from the winter storm (maximum was 32.5 in) combined with the previous winter storm greatly exceeded the snowfall totals of 2012, with many states in the Great Plains receiving record amounts of snow.
-On February 28, the winter storm shrunk in size and developed two smaller circulations within the storm, as it continued weakening.
-It moved over New England and lost much of its moisture, as it continued moving towards the northeast.
-It absorbed the smaller secondary ciruculations, while the main secondary low moved out into the Atlantic Ocean.
-Over the next few days, the winter storm stalled over Nova Scotia, and rapidly weakened into a weak winter storm, while bringing snow showers to the northeast.
-The storm became a mostly rain system on March 4, but slightly restrengthened, and developed a few smaller circulations.
-Later, the storm slowly began to weaken again.
-On March 5, the storm moved out to sea, with a few lingering rain and snow showers in the northeast.
-On March 5, the system rapidly moved northeastward, and on March 6, it was later absorbed by a larger extratropical system to the east of Europe.
-Due to the system, a 400-mile stretch of Interstate 40 between Sayre, Oklahoma and Albuquerque, New Mexico was closed for two days due to whiteout conditions, leaving hundreds of trucks stranded on either end of the closure.
+Due to the system, a 400-mile stretch of I-40 between Sayre, Oklahoma and Albuquerque, New Mexico was closed for two days due to whiteout conditions, leaving hundreds of trucks stranded on either end of the closure.
+The blizzard caused seven deaths; six in Kansas and one in Wisconsin.